-Where $S_H(q)$ and $S_D(q)$ are the structure factors for the hydrogenous and deuterated components respectively and χ_F is the Flory-Huggins interaction parameter.
+SANS data from blends of hydrogenous and deuterated cyclic PDMS, digitized from the literature works is shown in FIG. 2b [5-7].
+The details of the PDMS samples are given in Table I. The SANS data are fit to the unified function [13] and the dimensions associated with φ{br} from these fits are tabulated in Table I. According to the random phase approximation the structure factor for a binary blend of hydrogenous (H) and deuterated (D) components would be a function of the individual structure factors, $S_H(q)$ and $S_D(q)$ the structure factors for the hydrogenous and deuterated components respectively and χ_F , the Flory-Huggins interaction parameter [14].
 There are two assumptions involved in the unified fits [13] performed on the SANS data.
-Firstly we assume that the blends of hydrogenous and deuterated PDMS constitutes an athermal mixture where $\chi_F = 0$ and the individual structure factors have the same functional form $(R{g,A} \approx R{g,B})$ and hence that the data can be fit using a single structure factor $S(q,R_g)$.
+Firstly we assume that the blends of hydrogenous and deuterated PDMS constitutes an athermal mixture where $\chi_F = 0$ and the individual structure factors have the same functional form ($R{g,H} \approx R{g,D}$) and hence that the data can be fit using a single structure factor $S(q, R_g)$.
 Calculation of φ{br} requires structural information from two levels; the overall chain size and the persistence length.
 Since these SANS data sets do not cover the necessary q-range, the size of the primary building blocks is used from literature value of persistence length for PDMS of 5.61 Å [15].
-The φ{br} values for all the cyclic samples calculated in this way from unified fits [13] are close to 0.50 (Table I).
+The φ{br} values for all the cyclic samples calculated in this way from unified fits [13] are close to 0.5 (Table I).
 It is also of interest to note the values of the minimum path dimension, d{min} .
 For a conventional branched polymer, like long chain branched polyethylene, d{min} should reflect the scaling of a linear chain in similar thermodynamic conditions [11].
-For example, in dilute good-solvent conditions, the value of d{min} should approach good-solvent scaling of a linear chain of $5/3^{\rm rds}$, and in the melt, it should approach Gaussian linear chain scaling of 2.
+For example, in dilute good-solvent conditions, the value of d{min} should approach good-solvent scaling of a linear chain of 5/3, and in the melt, it should approach Gaussian linear chain scaling of 2.